 Choosing the right tariff for you can help reduce what you pay for your energy.

 To help you work out what’s best for you, we’ll explain:

 - how they work.

 There are three types of electricity tariffs:

-With single rate tariff offers there are no peak or off-peak periods.
+With single rate tariff plan there are no peak or off-peak periods.
 This means that you pay the same rate whatever time of day you use energy.

-The rate is usually lower than the peak rates of a time of use or flexible pricing tariff.
-This means a single rate offer could be a good choice if:
+The rate is usually lower than the peak rates of a time of use tariff.
+This means a single rate plan could be a good choice if:

 - You are at home a lot in the evening Monday to Friday.